 To meet the Web Content Accessibility Group’s (WCAG) standards for contrast all small text (the body text like in this blog post) must have a ratio of at least 4.5:1 and all large text (like headlines, titles, etc.) must have a ratio of at least 3:1.
 That is to say that larger text can be lower-contrast while remaining legible.

-To be honest, I don’t know exactly how the math works,2 but luckily we have tools to help us.
+To be honest, I don’t know exactly how the math works, ((If you want to know, I’d direct you to the paper that developed the standard!
+“American National Standard for Human Factors Engineering of Visual Display Terminal Workstations,” Section 6, pp. 17-20.)) but luckily we have tools to help us.

 First, here are the contrasts from that first diagram:

-Those numbers come from the WCAG’s Color Contrast Checker which is free to use and easy so long as you can find the hex color values from your design.3 To reproduce the results above, enter #000000 / #ffffff for the first example and #777777 / #cccccc for the second example.
+Those numbers come from the WCAG’s Color Contrast Checker which is free to use and easy so long as you can find the hex color values from your design. ((The Colorzilla plugin for Firefox and Chrome is a great tool to find those values.))
+To reproduce the results above, enter #000000 / #ffffff for the first example and #777777 / #cccccc for the second example.
 If you test the background of my blog at the moment with the font color (#000000 / #eee9b0), you’ll see that it meets both levels AA and AAA for contrast with a ratio of 16.92:1.

 Testing Non-Solid Color Backgrounds